 - Mint green: #98FF98

 - Slate gray (cool gray): #708090

 Designers and artists use warm and cool colors in their projects.
 Here’s how to tell the difference in a painting.

 Familiarize Yourself With the Color Wheel

-The first step is to understand how the color wheel works.
-It’s worth noting that there are variations and shades within the warm and cool color categories.
-The variations and shades impact a color’s perceived warmth and coolness.
+There are variations and shades within the warm and cool color categories on the color wheel.
+These variations impact a color’s perceived warmth and coolness.